-ASAC recognized accruals amounting to ₱1.1 million as at December 31, 2017 and 2016 for the Concessionaire's Privilege Fees which covers the subleasing that the MIAA is set to bill ASAC.
+- a.
+ASAC is a founding member of the Federation of Aviation Organizations of the Philippines (FEDAVOR) since 1986.
+In 2005, FEDAVOR won a Supreme Court case against MIAA involving its imposition of higher rates for rental and other services without a public hearing.
+ASAC accrued its share in FEDAVOR's legal expenses in 2006.
+In 2009, MIAA filed and subsequently won their motion for reconsideration with the Court of Appeals ruling that all refunds have to be coursed through the Commission on Audit.
+As at December 31, 2016, the refund process has remained pending. - ASAC recognized accruals amounting to P1.1 million as at December 31, 2017 and 2016 for the Concessionaire's Privilege Fees which covers the subleasing that the MIAA is set to bill ASAC. - b.

-b.
 ASAC is a defendant in labor lawsuits and claims.
-As at December 31, 2017 and 2016, management has recognized provisions for losses amounting to ₱5.7 million (see Note 18) that may be incurred from these lawsuits.
+As at December 31, 2017 and 2016 management has recognized provisions for losses amounting to \$\mathbb{P}5.7\$ million (see Note 18) that may be incurred from these lawsuits. - c.

-- c.
 Some subsidiaries of the Group have claims, commitments, litigations and contingent liabilities that arise in their normal course of their operations which are not reflected in the consolidated financial statements.
 Management is of the opinion that as at December 31, 2017 and 2016, losses, if any, from these commitments and contingencies will not have a material effect on the consolidated financial statements. - d.
-On April 20, 2016, the BOD and stockholders of the Cirrus authorized the re-acquisition of its own 28 common stocks for a total purchase price amounting to US\$0.2 million.
+On April 20, 2016, the BOD and stockholders of the CMSIS authorized the re-acquisition of its own 28 common stocks for a total purchase price amounting to US\$0.2 million.